srabin1/Handwriting_Author_Identification/README.md

 All handwriting from the same writer must be grouped under a single writer ID (e.g., `w0001`).

-Example filename:
+Example filename: w0001_s03_pLN_D_r02.png
-w0001_s03_pLN_D_r02.png
-^---- Writer ID (this is the class label)

-If images are not grouped by writer →
-The model cannot learn each person’s characteristic handwriting patterns:
+If images are not grouped by writer →  The model cannot learn each person’s characteristic handwriting patterns:
 - Slant & curvature
 - Stroke smoothness
 - Letter formation habits